Understanding Gender-Affirming Surgery Support Letters

 Did you know that every year, about 48,000 individuals in the United States seek gender-affirming surgery?
 That’s a lot of people!
 And guess what?
-As a psychiatric nurse practitioner, some of your patients might seek your assistance along their journey.
+As a psychiatric nurse practitioner, you play a vital role in supporting patients through their gender-affirming healthcare journey.

 Sometimes, a patient’s surgeon might ask you for a letter to verify the capacity of your patient to make informed consent around gender-affirming surgery.
 Basically, this letter is to show that the patient understands what gender-affirming surgery is all about.